fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/4.png)

 This is already pretty nice, but one thing we haven't touched yet is typing the return value of a function.
-Usually you want to know what a function returns, and it would be nice to have a guarantee that it actually returns what it says it does.
+Usually, you want to know what a function returns, and it would be nice to have a guarantee that it actually returns what it says it does.
 Let's add a return value <i>number</i> to the calculator function:

 ```js
 type Operation = 'multiply' | 'add' | 'divide';